7 Types of Arguments in Argumentative Essays

 1. Classical (Aristotelian) Argument

-The oldest and most widely used structure in argumentative essay writing.
-You state your position clearly, back it with evidence and logic, address the opposing view, and conclude by reinforcing your claim.
-It's persuasion through reason and credibility, and it's the default skeleton for most argumentative essay assignments.
+Classical argument works by stating your position clearly, backing it with evidence and logic, addressing the opposing view, and concluding by reinforcing your claim.
+It is the default structure for most argumentative essay assignments.

 2. Rogerian Argument

-Developed by psychologist Carl Rogers, this approach leads with understanding the opposing view, genuinely, not just to dismiss it, before presenting your own position.
-The goal is to find common ground and reduce resistance rather than win outright.
-It's more effective than Classical when your audience already holds a strong opposing view, which makes it particularly useful for argumentative essays on divisive topics like gun control, immigration, or abortion.
+Rogerian argument leads with a genuine presentation of the opposing view before introducing your own position, and is the stronger choice when your audience already holds a strong opposing view, making it particularly useful for argumentative essays on divisive topics like gun control, immigration, or abortion.

 3. Toulmin Argument